 And for the wives is one fourth if you leave no child.
 But if you leave a child, then for them is an eighth of what you leave.[Quran.com/4/12].

-Islam also grants the widow the right to having a house and a shelter for her and the children.
-If the husband doesn’t leave a house, a proper amount of money is taken from his property to provide a house for the widow and the children as she is in a special need for a house more than any other inheritor.
+Islam also grants the widow the right to have a house and a shelter for her and the children.
+If the husband doesn’t leave a house, a proper amount of money is taken from his property to provide a house for the widow and the children as she is in special need of a house more than any other inheritor.

-Considering the Sharee’ah (Islamic Law) perspective on the widow’s remarriage
+Considering the Shari’ah (Islamic Law) perspective on the widow’s remarriage

 Islam considers human nature, hence, it permits the marriage of the widow and sets a specific period for her ‘Iddah’ (waiting period), which is four months and ten days or until delivery for pregnant women.
 Allah Almighty said,